cmu-sei/causal-lair/doc/air-book/src/03-installation.md

-## Step 3: Initiate the AIR Tool Scripts for the User Interface
+## Step 3: Initiate the AIR Tool Scripts

 At the `/workspace` prompt, enter: